 The MCAT Sections have integrated portions, which implies that topics are not assessed independently but rather with overlapping areas of focus, just as you would in medical school.

-The MCAT has four portions, each has a score between 118 and 132, with 125 as the mean and median.
-Accordingly, the overall score is 472 to 528, with 500 serving as the mean and the median.
+The MCAT has four portions, each with a score between 118 and 132, with 125 serving as the mean and median.
+Accordingly, the overall score is 472 to 528, with 500 serving as the mean and median.
 See more information about the MCAT’s scoring below.

 Chemical and Physical Underpinnings of Biological Systems: MCAT Sections

-You must integrate your understanding of the fundamental physical sciences with the biological sciences to pass the MCAT’s Chemical and Physical Foundations of Biological Systems (Chem/Phys) part.
+You must integrate your understanding of the fundamental physical and biological sciences to pass the MCAT’s Chemical and Physical Foundations of Biological Systems (Chem/Phys) part.

-It is crucial to have a fundamental understanding of the physical and chemical principles that underlie the mechanisms working within the human body as well as the capacity to extend this knowledge to other living systems.
+It is crucial to have a fundamental understanding of the physical and chemical principles that underlie the mechanisms working within the human body and the capacity to extend this knowledge to other living systems.

 While Chem/Phys can seem like a division that only assesses the physical sciences, it covers more ground.
 In contrast to how we often learn these sciences, the physical sciences are assessed in the context of the biological sciences.
 This part contains a substantial amount of biochemistry as well.

-Introduction to General Chemistry (30%), Introduction to Physics (25%), Introduction to Organic Chemistry (15%), and First Semester Biochemistry (25%), are the undergraduate courses that are in the Chem/Physics component of the MCAT.
+The undergraduate courses in the Chem/Physics component of the MCAT are Introduction to General Chemistry (30%), Introduction to Physics (25%), Introduction to Organic Chemistry (15%), and First Semester Biochemistry (25%).

 The remaining MCAT section questions are from passages available on the exam and call for passage-specific knowledge and additional outside content.